By Wendy C. Brooks, DVM, DipABVP

 Still, the high frequency with which the syndrome is seen in older dogs does not make it normal.
 Other studies have shown that dogs affected by this syndrome show deposition of a protein called amyloid in their brains in patterns similar to the amyloid plaques found in the brains of humans with Alzheimer’s disease.

 Cognitive dysfunction is associated with depletion of dopamine, the neurotransmitter mentioned above.
 As described above, selegiline hydrochloride also helps prolong dopamine activity, which may account for part of its efficacy in treating cognitive dysfunction.
 Further, dopamine breakdown results in harmful biochemicals known as free radicals.
+The stimulating metabolites are also helpful in improving activity of senior patients, though, these same metabolites can also be responsible for adverse reactions as described below.
 The use of selegiline hydrochloride also helps reduce amounts of free radicals in the brain.
+The stimulating metabolites are also helpful in improving activity of senior patients, though, these same metabolites can also be responsible for adverse reactions as described below.

 Selegiline hydrochloride is given once a day for two months.
 If no response is seen in this time, the dose is doubled for an additional month.
 If still no response is seen, another form of treatment should be pursued.
 Of the 69 dogs with cognitive dysfunction mentioned above, approximately 76 percent showed improvement on selegiline hydrochloride after one month of therapy.
 Some dogs improve in the first few days or weeks, some dogs do not show improvement until the second month.
 Often dogs would continue to improve during the first three months.